irmec/irmec-website/INSTALLATION.md

 - now find the .HTACCESS and open it on any editor (notepad,notepad++,Sublime,etc)

-- now find the RewrtireBase / (Line 3) and Add this irmec-website/ --- Like this -> RewriteBase /irmec-website/
+- now find the RewriteBase / (Line 3) and Add this irmec-website/ --- Like this -> RewriteBase /irmec-website/

 - now find the CONFIG.PHP inside Application folder then config folder, (applications/config/config.php) open it on any editor (notepad,notepad++,Sublime,etc)